11 Reasons to avoid used mattresses

 Health and hygiene

-Not only could used mattresses be unsafe, but they are also unhygienic.
-Each night, a used mattress absorbs sweat, saliva, dead skin, bodily fluids and even food and drink.
-A used mattress can quickly become a breeding ground for unwanted guests like dust mites.
-A study from Ohio State University estimates around 100,000 to 10 million mites could live inside a used mattress.
+Used mattresses are unhygienic.
+Each night, they absorb sweat, saliva, dead skin, bodily fluids and even traces of food and drink.
+Over time, a used mattress can quickly become a breeding ground for unwanted guests, such as dust mites.
+In fact, a study from Ohio State University estimates that anywhere between 100,000 and 10 million mites could be living inside a used mattress – not a pleasant thought.

-Many of us share our beds with our pets, and animal hair, fleas, or ticks can also find their way into a used mattress.
+It’s not just dust mites and bed bugs you need to worry about.
+Many of us share our beds with pets, and animal hair, fleas, or ticks can also find their way into a mattress.

-An unprotected mattress is also vulnerable to spillages or accidents, which can permanently stain or discolour the mattress and leave an unpleasant smell.
-An unsanitary mattress can also provide the ideal conditions for bacteria and mould.
+Finally, an unprotected mattress is vulnerable to spillages, which can permanently stain or discolour the surface and leave an unpleasant smell.
+Over time, an unsanitary mattress can also provide the perfect conditions for bacteria and mould.

 No manufacturer guarantee or warranty

-The used mattress you’re considering might be sold illegally.
-It could be stolen or reclaimed and reupholstered with a cheap covering to make it look new.
+In some cases, the mattress you’re considering may be sold illegally.
+It could be stolen, misrepresented, or repackaged to make it look like new.

 Lack of support